logbooksh/vim-logbook/README.md

 ## Usage

-`vim-logbook` relies on file-type detection and will only work for files ending with either `.logbook` or `.plan`.
+`vim-logbook` relies on file-type detection and will only work for files with either the `.logbook` or `.plan` extension.

 Out of the box, `vim-logbook` provides 7 key mappings: